 Some universities require students to have sponsorship before joining a degree course.
 If this is the case, course leaders usually put you in touch with sponsorship organisations.

 If you have to apply for sponsorship to get onto your course, you apply to UCAS in the usual way.
-Gregory King, a graduate of Loughborough University and an assistant site manager at Galliford Try, explains how he got sponsorship for his course: ‘As part of the UCAS application process I was invited to Loughborough for an assessment day where I learned more about the course.
+Gregory King, a graduate of Loughborough University and a site manager at Galliford Try, explains how he got sponsorship for his course: ‘As part of the UCAS application process I was invited to Loughborough for an assessment day where I learned more about the course.
 I was also interviewed by one lecturer and one member of a sponsoring company.
 Each applicant had to obtain sponsorship from a company and so I attended interviews with several before being made an offer.’